praghus/platfuse/README.md

 import { Game, vec2 } from 'platfuse'
 import { MainScene } from './scenes'
-import { Enemy, Player } from './models' import { assets } from './assets'
+import { Enemy, Player } from './models' import playerImage from './assets/images/player.png' import enemyImage from './assets/images/enemy.png' import tilesetImage from './assets/images/tileset.png' import sound from './assets/sounds/sound.mp3'

 const gameConfig = {
-    fixedSize: vec2(1280, 720),
+    fixedSize: vec2(1280, 720), // Optional, can be used to maintain fixed aspect ratio of the game view.
     // Classes which will be used when creating objects defined in the tmx file.
-    // Key values should correspond to the object classes defined in the map
+    // Key values should correspond to the object classes defined in the map.
     entities: {
         enemy: Enemy,
         player: Player